wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 ## Nomad

-Hashicorp Nomad passes secrets as files.
+HashiCorp Nomad passes secrets as files.

 It polls for changed values.
 Tasks get tokens so they can retrieve values.